On this page:

 A planning application must include:

-• Bushfire Management Plan (templates below)
+• bushfire management plan (templates below)

-• Help from a suitably qualified consultant may be necessary particularly for more complex applications.
+• Help from a suitably qualified consultant may be necessary, particularly for more complex applications.
 Your council may be able to recommend someone or you could contact Fire Protection Association Australia for a list of trained professionals. (note: this is not a comprehensive list)

-• Prior to filling in a template, make sure you read the Planning Permit Applications Bushfire Management Overlay - Technical Guide provided above and do the relevant preparatory work.
+• Prior to filling in a template, make sure you read the Planning Permit Applications in a Bushfire Management Overlay or Bushfire Prone Area Guideline provided below and do the relevant preparatory work.

 How will the council assess the application?